ustwo/photoshop-contrast-checker/README.md

 * On Mac, copy the extension into `~/Library/Application Support/Adobe/CEP/extensions/` (or `/Library/Application Support/Adobe/CEP/extensions`)
 * On Windows, copy the extension into `C:\<username>\AppData\Roaming\Adobe\CEP\extensions\` (or `C:\Program Files\Common Files\Adobe\CEP\extensions\`)

+### Run and debug

+You should be able to open the extension via `Window > Extensions` now.

+To debug the running web app, open http://localhost:8088/ in Chrome.

 ## Libraries & Submodules